-If there are n nodes, pl positively labeled nodes, nl negatively labeled nodes, and h different data types, then Ω is a (pl^2 + pl*nl) x h matrix, where each column contains all of the entries in Wi corresponding to the positive-positive and positive-negative label pairs, and t is a target vector taking on the values (nl / n)^2 for positive-positive pairs and (-nl*pl) / (n^2) for positive-negative pairs.
+If there are n nodes, pl positively labeled nodes, nl negatively labeled nodes, and h different data types, then Ω is a (pl^2 + pl*nl) by h [use exponents instead of ^2] matrix, where each column contains all of the entries in Wi corresponding to the positive-positive and positive-negative label pairs, and t is a target vector taking on the values (nl / n)^2 for positive-positive pairs and (-nl*pl) / (n^2) for positive-negative pairs.

 This network combination algorithm becomes difficult in cases with few positive examples, and in general is prone to over-fitting.
 Mostafavi 2008 originally combats this problem by introducing a regularization term, but in later work (Mostafavi 2010) instead attempts to fit the composite data network for multiple GO categories simultaneously.
 Our algorithm expands upon this second approach.